github-vet/rangeclosure-findings/README.md

 ### Bugs

 An example is a bug when the captured loop variable causes "undesirable" or "confusing" behavior.
 These terms are somewhat subjective but it depends on the programmer's intent.
-While we can't _know_ the programmer's original intent, we _can_ ask whether the actual behavior could be better achieved in a different way.
+While we can't _know_ the programmer's original intent, we _can_ ask whether the code exhibits a race condition and whether the actual behavior could be better achieved in a different way.

 For example, [the below finding](https://github.com/yamamoto-febc/jobq/blob/e84914ddcb6230dc1ce6a825ef787c87563746b6/jobqueue.go#L120-L127) is an example of undesirable behavior.
 A reference to the loop variable `action` is captured in the goroutine started within the block of the for loop.
 There is a race-condition between updating the value of `action` at the beginning of the loop and reading the value of `action` within the goroutine.
 If `len(d.workers) > 1`, the only action to be run will be the last entry visited in the range loop.
 We mark this as a bug because if that was the intent, it would have been written differently.
 ```go